-More detailed descriptions of admission and requirements are given in the Graduate Bulletin available from the Graduate School.
+More detailed descriptions of admission and requirements are given on our department's MA Admissions page and in the Graduate Bulletin available from the Graduate School.
 Interested students may also contact the director of the Masters program or the Academic Programs Coordinator for details.
 Application can be made on-line through the Graduate School.

-For the Spring 2017 ANT Course Schedule, click here.
+For the Spring 2024 Graduate Course Schedule, click here.

-For the Fall 2017 Permission Request Form, click here.
+For the Spring 2024 Course Permission Request Form, click here.

 Program application deadline: January 15th.